khalidsy90/reading-notes-401/read01.md

+# Node Ecosystem, TDD, CI/CD

+**Test Driven Development**

+Test driven development (TDD) is a software development process that has the developer writing a test, failing it first, then writing code that causes that test to pass.
+TDD is a preferred method for writing code “because it is the simplest way to achieve both good quality code and good test coverage

+**Continuous integration (CI) and continuous delivery (CD)**

+Continuous integration is a set of practices that teams of developers use to implement small changes and merge into a shared repository frequently.
+Continuous Delivery (CD) is the process of deploying software in short cycles by ensuring that software can be deployed at any time.

+---

 # Array.map()

 Sometimes we may need to take an array and apply some procedure to its elements so that you get a new array with modified elements.